ZachChristensen28/splunk-pihole-ta-documentation/docs/getting-started/configure-inputs/configure-modinput.md

 # Configure Modular Input

+The TA-pihole_dns modular input will interact with the Pi-hole FTL API using GET requests.

+!!! warning
-The TA-pihole_dns modular input will interact with the Pi-hole FTL API using GET requests. **Note**: The current Pi-hole HTTP API requires a plaintext API key passed as a parameter.
+    The current Pi-hole HTTP API requires a plaintext API key passed as a parameter.

 ## Add-on Prerequisites